 We may process your personal data on the basis of our legitimate interests, provided that your fundamental rights do not override those interests.
 Our legitimate interests are:

 3.4 Who We Share Your Personal Information With And Why

 We take all reasonable efforts to keep your details safe and secure and will only share them with suppliers or professional agents working on our behalf, for example, professional fundraising organisations who send out our fundraising or marketing materials or telephone agencies making fundraising calls on our behalf.

 We carefully select our partners and will only share information with them if we are confident that they will protect it and comply with data protection law.
 We will have an agreement in place with them that assures this.

 We will never share your details with other organisations to use for their own marketing purposes.

 We may also use other companies to provide services and process your personal information on our behalf including delivering postal mail, making telephone calls to our supporters, sending emails, sending SMS messages, processing credit card payments and analysing our supporter information (as set out in section 6) to help us communicate with you in the most appropriate way.

-We may share your personal information with veterinary practices, Pet Insurers, Microchip Companies to provide the products or services you’ve requested or require from us, but only to the extent strictly necessary.
+We may share your personal information with veterinary practices, Pet Insurers, and Microchip Companies to provide the products or services you’ve requested or require from us, but only to the extent strictly necessary.

 As a charity, we rely on donations and support from others to continue our important work.
 From time to time, we will contact existing donors with fundraising communications.
 This might occur after a predetermined period, relate to an appeal, or suggest ways you can raise funds for us.
-This could range from taking part in a sponsored event to buying a product or service where Stokenchurch Dog Rescue will receive some of the proceeds e.g. a pet insurance package.
+This could range from taking part in a sponsored event to buying a product or service whereby Stokenchurch Dog Rescue CIO will receive some of the proceeds e.g. a pet insurance package.